 Rose developed unique imagery characterized in her acclaimed series of paintings, Australian Stations of the Cross.
 Her work was also recognized when she was asked to illustrate Alan Marshall's book "People of the Dreaming."
 As Rose's interest in painting grew, she increasingly used art to encourage children to express themselves.
 In 1974, the Commonwealth Government sponsored a secondment to Victoria, enabling her to work with art teachers in schools.
 In 1975, Rose again returned to Daly River as the Territory's first fully qualified Aboriginal teacher and, for many years, held the position of Art Consultant with the Professional Services Branch of the Northern Territory Department of Education.

 During this time, she visited schools throughout the Territory to advance her commitment to the inclusion of visual art as a part of every child's education.
 On her return to the Daly River School in 1982, she was convinced that there was a need for more Aboriginal teachers to work among non-Aboriginal school children.
 She became deeply committed to ensuring that Aboriginal people had the opportunity to become qualified teachers and to manage their own schools.

 Rose continues to advocate that education is a matter for the whole community, and must be adapted to suit contemporary Aboriginal needs.
 She has shown great leadership and perseverance in meeting these objectives.
 For example, she encouraged other women from Daly River to study to become teachers and she initiated a very successful remote area, teaching education program.
 St. Francis Xavier School was once completely staffed and managed by Aboriginal people.
-Her commitment to the community is demonstrated by her role in creating the Merrepin Arts Centre, to fosters adult education with a focus on the visual arts.
+Her commitment to the community is demonstrated by her role in creating the Merrepin Arts Centre, to foster adult education with a focus on the visual arts.